 Completely Here and Effortlessly Now

 The bonus for being present is that we are truly aware and truly living.
-The past no longer exists and cannot be changed, and the future is not upon us yet and we cannot make it happen quicker regardless of our efforts to wish it so.
+The past no longer exists and cannot be changed, and the future is not upon us yet; we cannot make it happen quicker regardless of our efforts to wish it so.

-It's crazy that we expend so much effort living in a time that is not real, now is real, now is here, now is amazing because you are alive.
-More than that, you ARE life, life is not something we have it's something we are all the time, more specifically, right now.
+It's crazy that we expend so much effort living in a time that is not real.
+Now is real, now is here, now is amazing because you are alive NOW.
+More than that, you ARE life; life is not something we have; it's something we are all the time, more specifically, right now.

 What makes you feel present?